EduardCarmocanu/nordic-noir/README.md

 ## Assets

-The assets folde is going to be global, this means that is going to be used by both the public and from within the admin folder.
+The assets folder is going to be global, this means that is going to be used by both the public and from within the admin folder.

 # Code standards